-- If a student would like to insert an additional class into her schedule she must see her counselor during the first week of the semester.
-Space availability will be assessed at that time. - Students and parents should note that some classes, such as upper level language, mathematics, and science classes, require teacher recommendations.
-See "Recommendation Policies" for details. - Necessary schedule changes may be made until April 15.
-Due to the scheduling process, unless school initiated, no changes may be made between April 15 and August 1.
-Classes dropped after August 1 necessitate a \$100 fee and a note indicating parental agreement.
-No changes may be made after the first 5 days of the first semester.
-After this time a class may only be dropped at the teacher's recommendation. - The school encourages each student to register for a set of courses that will be an ambitious stretch for her, but a stretch within her reach considering all of her activities and obligations.
+- The school encourages each student to register for a set of courses that will be an ambitious stretch for her, but a stretch within her reach considering all of her activities and obligations.
 The goal is an invigorating challenge that engages the student fully but does not overwhelm her, deprive her of needed sleep, or deny her a well-rounded experience.
-Ordinarily students should register for no more than three APâ, Dual Credit, or College Credit Plus courses per year.
+Ordinarily students should register for no more than three AP , Dual Credit, or College Credit Plus courses per year.
 The high school schedule does not provide the discretionary study time necessary for more than three college-level courses. - Each student should consider more than course load when making her selections.
 She needs to take into account time devoted to participation in co-curricular clubs and activities, athletics, volunteer work, part time employment and other time-consuming activities.
 Colleges and high schools throughout the country state that the maximum number of hours a student should work outside school is 15 per week; most recommend 12 or fewer.
-The student should plan ahead and be realistic about the demands she places on herself. - The school reserves the right to cancel any course that does not have sufficient registration. - It is not the school's policy to schedule a student to be free for the last part of the day in order to go to work. - Students may take courses and receive credit from accredited academic programs outside of Mercy McAuley High School.
+The student should plan ahead and be realistic about the demands she places on herself. - It is not the school's policy to schedule a student to be free for the last part of the day in order to go to work. - Students may take courses and receive credit from accredited academic programs outside of Mercy McAuley High School.
 These courses may fulfill a requirement for graduation only after a student consults with her School Counselor and receives the approval of the Administration via the Credit Flex option. (see details below)